Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: Inverse speed limit

-In addition, note that our upper bound still works when the detailed balance condition is not satisfied, the only difference is that the entropy production should be replaced with the non-adiabatic entropy production $\sigma^{\text{na}}$ and a factor $1/2$ should be multiplied to the right:
+which gives the upper bound for the time $\tau$ of the relaxation from an initial distribution $\boldsymbol{p}(0)$ to a target distribution $\boldsymbol{p}(\tau)$. \normalcolor{Here, the EP $\sigma_{[0,\tau]}$ for the state transformation from $\boldsymbol{p}(0)$ to $\boldsymbol{p}(\tau)$ can be interpreted as the distance between these two states, as it is monotonic in time during relaxation.
+Thus, the maximal time that the system takes to relax through such a distance $\sigma_{[0,\tau]}$ is given by the inverse speed limit (\ref{ISL}).
+The system should initially be farther from equilibrium so that the transformation time $\tau$ can be shorter.
+The upper bound still holds when the detailed balance condition is not satisfied.
+The only difference is that the EP should be replaced with the non-adiabatic EP $\sigma^{\text{na}}$ and a factor $1/2$ should be multiplied on the right.}

-The total entropy production can be decomposed as $\sigma_{[0,\tau]}=\sigma_{[0,\tau]}^{\text{na}}+\sigma_{[0,\tau]}^{\text{hs}}$, where $\sigma_{[0,\tau]}^{\text{hs}}$ is the housekeeping entropy production cost for maintaining nonequilibrum stationary states \cite{seifert2012stochastic}.
-Therefore, the above result (\ref{ISLN}) for the relaxation to nonequilibrium stationary states implies that only the non-adiabatic entropy production is crucial, and the stationary (housekeeping) entropy production rate may play no roles in time-scale of thermal relaxation processes.

-It is worth mentioning that, one can obtain other upper bounds of the transformation time $\tau$ simply by replacing the KL divergence with other distance functions, though the physical meaning of which may be not that clear.
-For instance, if one choose the $L_{2}$ norm (the definition is $||f||_{2}\equiv\sqrt{\langle f,f\rangle_{\pi}}$) as the distance function, a different upper bound for $\tau$ can be derived as